Talkin’ Bout a Revolution: An Interview with Dave Rheins of the MJBA

 We function like a traditional trade organization, but we are also helping to build the infrastructure.
 Because of prohibition, there were fewer resources: government or private funding, very little coherent information for participants on regulation, consumer behavior, competitive behavior – food chain stuff.
 Where can you get products and professional services?
 Things like security, distribution, which are integral to this business – where do you go?
 Or real estate, and traditional banking – because of laws and the residual stigma – are very hard to navigate.

 There was so much fear generated through prohibition.
 People were fed a steady diet of misinformation.
 There was very little understanding of the chemistry of the plant and its medical benefits, no knowledge about rules and legislation.
+Little did they know, that cannabis can provide an individual with relief from any physical or mental ailments that could be having an effect on their life, such as anxiety, depression, and chronic pain, to name a few.
+In those days, people may have tried to steer clear from these products, whereas now, they could be on the lookout for the best CBD oils that they can find, to help them to feel better.
+It was such a different world back then.
 And for a long time this created a knee-jerk perception about what the world would look like if it were legalized.

 It turns out: It would look a lot like it already does but with more tax revenue, more inclusion, more jobs, more people involved and maybe finding their niche as entrepreneurs, more activity on Main Street – but maybe with the smell of a little cannabis smoke in the air.

 I feel like what we’re doing now is the ultimate extension of the movement that began in the 60s.
 But being on the leading edge of that means doing it through economics – by creating a legitimate, successful and highly profitable industry.
 We want to ensure prohibition ends once and for all by reintegrating disenfranchised parts of the culture – all the people who offend that ‘50s sensibility.